 We can also note that when looking for the 25% of any number, it’s the number divided by 4.
 That’s 2400 ÷ 4 = 600

-Don’t leave your Candian Forces career up to chance.
+Don’t leave your Candian Forces application up to chance.
 Put your maximum effort into your CFAT preparations, and it will pay dividends in the future.
+With a money-back guarantee and 24/7 support, what are you waiting for?

 *Note: CFAT and other trademarks are the property of their respective trademark holders.
 None of the trademark holders are affiliated with PrepTerminal or this website.